ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md

+**4.1.3**

+- Barbed Wire: Fixed aura being removed after stage changes.
+- 56 Leaf Clover: Now has a disabled-by-default option to allow deployables to count towards global Clover stacks.
+- Ancient Scepter/Massacre: Now filters kills by maximum Eviscerate range.
+Kills farther than this range will not refresh Massacre duration.
+- Ancient Scepter/Chaotic Growth: Fixed range indicator's radius not being changed.
+- Ancient Scepter/both Engi skills: Now has a disabled-by-default option to decrease cooldown to match the additional stock (such that total recharge remains unchanged).
+- (From TILER2 update to v1.1.1) All equipments now have configurable cooldown.

 **4.1.2**

 - Ancient Scepter: Non-upgraded Eviscerate no longer resets duration on kill.